metal3d/PolAIn/README.md

 The actual problem are :

 - Richtext (markdown) is not interactive.
-So the user cannot select text or copy images.
+So the user cannot select text, or copy the images.
 - Code blocks are not highlighted

 I already created the entire project and I'm waiting for updates from the Fyne project.